Please see the following information related to the evolving COVID-19 emergency as it pertains to Bellflower.

 The Department of Parks & Recreation has developed a new Virtual Recreation and Resource Center for the community online that includes fun, education, and valuable resources.

-Most City events, rental permits, recreation classes, and programming are cancelled through the remainder of 2020.
-Participants were all notified.
-This included individual facility reservations at facilities where large groups may gather.
-At this time, outdoor, open space areas of parks that are not gated or locked are not restricted, but the public should be complying with social distancing recommendations ordered by the state.
-All playgrounds remain closed.
-Bellflower Aquatic Center is open for limited swim hours / reservations required.
+Most City events, rental permits, recreation classes, and programming are reopening with modifications.
+At this time, outdoor, open space areas of parks that are not gated or locked are not restricted, and the public should adhere with best safety practices recommended by the county.
+A

 Greater Bellflower Little League’s season has been suspended.
 For more information call (562) 529-2334.